MarbleInc/espros-driver/README.md

 espros_param

-Published topics cannot be enabled/disabled via this method; they can only be configured at driver launch.
+Published topics cannot be enabled/disabled via this method; they can only be specified at driver launch.
+Output validation and orientation can be configured via this method.

 To publish from the command line: rostopic pub --once espros_param diagnostic_msgs/KeyValue   '{"key" : "-parameter name-", "value" : "-integer-"}'